djk2/django-tables2-column-shifter/README.rst

 **Warning** : - Since version 2.0 my extension works by default with bootstrap4.
   I highly recommend to inherit explicite from tables class indicate on bootstrap version.
   I.e if you use in your project bootstrap in version 5.
-Your `Tables` classes should inherit from ` django_tables2_column_shifter.tables.ColumnShiftTableBootstrap5`.
+  Your `Tables` classes should inherit from:
+  `django_tables2_column_shifter.tables.ColumnShiftTableBootstrap5`.

   Now you should inherit from:

-  * bootstrap2 - ColumnShiftTableBootstrap2,
+  * for bootstrap2 - ColumnShiftTableBootstrap2,
-  * bootstrap3 - ColumnShiftTableBootstrap3,
+  * for bootstrap3 - ColumnShiftTableBootstrap3,
-  * bootstrap4 - ColumnShiftTableBootstrap4,
+  * for bootstrap4 - ColumnShiftTableBootstrap4,
-  * bootstrap5 - ColumnShiftTableBootstrap5,
+  * for bootstrap5 - ColumnShiftTableBootstrap5,

 **Tested by tox with:**